folio-org/mod-reporting/README.md

 }
 ```

-Three top-level stanzas are supported:
+Four top-level entries are supported:
 * `logging` specifies how the system's [categorical logger](https://github.com/MikeTaylor/catlogger) should be configured:
   * `categories` is a comma-separated list of logging categories for which output should be emitted: see [below](#logging)
   * `prefix` is an optional string which will be emitted at the start of each logging line.
 This can help to differentiate logging output from other outputs.